 My ten minute interview was reduced to a 30 second soundbite on the morning news, but met with general approval.

 That evening, I chanced upon a humorous blog from a plumber, who spent hours unable to find the house he was due to visit.
 He didn’t know there were two villages with the same name in close proximity.

 I wondered if I could write a blog about my radio experience.

 Radio Star was my first attempt at blogging.
 Short and succinct, it wrote itself, with a few humorous quips and lines added to liven it up.
 After reading it twice, I was rather pleased with my effort.
-All I had to do now was set up a blog.

 Having found a template and designed what I thought was a nifty header, I only needed a title.
 ‘Tales of an Environmental Health Officer’ wasn’t going to set the world alight.
 Nor was I going to win any friends if I wrote under my own name about the district council which employed me.

 “We thought your blog was interesting, Mr Crouch, but as you made us look like buffoons, we thought your latest post could describe your search for a new employer.”

 As I had several ideas for future posts, poking fun at the management of my local council, a few name changes were in order to protect the guilty and save me from a reprimand.